Build vs. Buy Software in the Age of AI: Why the Old Rules No Longer Apply

 The old build-or-buy binary has stretched into a spectrum with room in the middle.
 Think of it as three zones:

-Buy still makes sense for commodity problems.
+Buy Decision still makes sense for commodity problems.
 You don't need a custom email client or accounting system.
 Proven SaaS covers these well.

 Build from scratch still makes sense at the other extreme -- proprietary algorithms, deep integrations with unique data, systems where every design choice matters.
 If you're going to build a SaaS from scratch with a full engineering team, you'd better be sure the result is a genuine competitive advantage.